department-of-veterans-affairs/vets-api-clients/samples/postman/README.md

 ## Token request

 After configuring the Postman collection, you can generate a client assertion and request an OAuth token.
-You can view the generated JWT in the console after running the request.

 1. Select **Lighthouse OAuth Token > POST Client Credentials Example** in the left column of the Postman window.
 2. Press the **Send** button, located near the top right of the Postman UI.
-3. If all values were configured correctly, you should recieve a JSON object similar to the following example, with an `access_token` and other fields corresponding to the API call you made:
+3. If all values were configured correctly, you should recieve a JSON object similar to the following example, with an access token and associated metadata:
 ```json
 {
     "access_token": "eyJraWQiOiJyOWtWMjlFRm9uWWY0LTJWTT...",